moxystudio/next-layout/README.md

 The page component to wrap.

-#### Injected setLayoutProps
+#### Injected setLayoutState

 Type: `function`

-Allows to dynamically change the layout props.
-Has the following signature: `(updater | stateChange, callback?)`.
+Allows dynamic changes to the layout state.
+Has the following signature: `(newState | updater?)`.

-The behavior of `setLayoutProps` is exactly the same as [`setState`](https://reactjs.org/docs/react-component.html#setstate) of class components, supporting both an object or an updater function.
+The behavior of `setLayoutState` is exactly the same as [`setState`](https://reactjs.org/docs/react-component.html#setstate) of class components: it merges properties and it supports both an object or an updater function.

 ```js
 // pages/about.js